ASP.NET MVC Beta Released!

 As usual, to get all the details, check out the latest epic installment on ScottGu’s blog.
 Scott Hanselman also has a great blog post with good coverage as well.

-As I warned before, we no longer bundle the Mvc Futures assembly (
+we no longer bundle the Mvc Futures assembly (

 One very exciting element to this release is that we’ve included JQuery (as I mentioned before) and are indeed the first Microsoft product to include it.
 One of the first Microsoft products (AFAIK) to bundle a third-party open source component.

 The following list (each a link to the GU’s blog) show’s what’s new in the Beta.

 What’s new in ASP.NET MVC Beta?

 - New “Add View” Menu in Visual Studio

 - Built-in Model Binder Support for Complex Types